slashdevops/kube-visibility/README.md

 Work In Progress (WIP)

-This project was inspired by [kube-prometheus](https://github.com/coreos/kube-prometheus) bundle but instead of use [jsonnet](https://jsonnet.org/) to customize and configure we used [kustomize](https://github.com/kubernetes-sigs/kustomize) to overlay kubernetes manifest and [kpt](https://googlecontainertools.github.io/kpt/) to distribuit it as a package.
+This project was inspired by [kube-prometheus](https://github.com/coreos/kube-prometheus) bundle but instead of use [jsonnet](https://jsonnet.org/) to customize and configure we used [kustomize](https://github.com/kubernetes-sigs/kustomize) to overlay kubernetes manifest and [kpt](https://googlecontainertools.github.io/kpt/) to distribute it it as a package.

 ## Components of this bundle